IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/existing-openshift.md

 - The appropriate storage class(es) have been pre-created
 - You have cluster administrator permissions to OpenShift

+!!! info
+    You can also choose to run Cloud Pak Deployer as a job on the OpenShift cluster.
+This removes the dependency on a separate server or workstation to run the deployer. **Please note that you may need unrestricted OpenShift entitlements for this.** To run the deployer on OpenShift via the OpenShift console, see [Run on OpenShift using console](../../50-advanced/run-on-openshift/run-deployer-on-openshift-using-console.md)

 With the **Existing OpenShift** type of deployment you can install and configure the Cloud Pak(s) both on connected and disconnected (air-gapped) cluster.
 When using the deployer for a disconnected cluster, make sure you specify `--air-gapped` for the `cp-deploy.sh` command.

 There are 5 main steps to run the deployer for existing OpenShift: